Chandni-2022/Chandni-2022/README.md

 ### 🌈 My Projects
 - **Game Studio Website** (1st Year Project | Jan 2022 - Feb 2022)
-  A web-based platform featuring a collection of small games (Project Link).
+  A web-based platform featuring a collection of small games .
   Developed a web platform that includes games like Snake and 2048.
 Enhanced web development skills and gained insights into programming languages through this project.

 - **Notification Service with Email Retrying Logic** (Aug 2024 - Sep 2024)
-  A reliable email notification system developed using Node.js and Nodemailer (Project Link).
+  A reliable email notification system developed using Node.js and Nodemailer .
   Implemented robust retry logic in the email notification system, switching to a backup email service after three consecutive failures to ensure reliable communication and enhanced user experience.

 - **PDF to Quiz Generator** (Personal Project | Oct 2023 - Nov 2023)
-  A tool developed to convert PDF content into interactive quizzes (Project Link).
+  A tool developed to convert PDF content into interactive quizzes .
   Automated quiz creation from PDFs to improve learning efficiency and make educational content more accessible on mobile devices.

 - **Additional Projects**: CGPA Calculator, Matrix Calculator, Jarvis Voice Assistant, My Portfolio, E-commerce Site, etc.